Improve your Lighthouse score with these hands-on tips

 One of Lighthouse’s measurement categories is accessibility.
 This category runs a bunch of automated accessibility checks.
 One important note; having a score of 100 here should be seen as a baseline.
 It doesn’t actually mean your product is accessible.
 That is of course because there isn’t a way to accurately test accessibility with automated tooling.
 I highly recommend using a screen reader to navigate the website yourself and identify and fix any issues you find.
 Additionally make sure that any animations you make respect the reduce motion preference of your users.

 You might think; well my target audience doesn’t have any issues that would require me to make my website accessible.
 But chances are you’re wrong since around 20% of the population either has a temporary or permanent impairment of some kind.
 And even if you personally don’t care too much about accessibility, ensuring your website is accessible also makes it easier to understand for search engines.
 This, in turn of course has a very positive effect on your search engine optimisation.
+And subsequently in your reach as it makes your marketing goals much easier to accomplish through an increase in organic traffic.

-If accessibility is essential to your digital product (think: a government website) you should seriously consider getting an audit done by a specialist team.
+If accessibility is essential to your platform and/or its marketing website, this is even more critical if you need to comply with ISO standardsYou should seriously consider getting an audit done by a specialist team.

 Performance